 Do German Wirehaired Pointers shed a lot?
 German wirehaired pointer has a certain amount of hair shedding all year round, except in late spring to early summer, he will take off his thick winter clothes.
 In general, the amount of hair they lost was not obvious.
 But for the same reason, they are not as hypoallergenic or non – shedding as people think.

-Reducing the amount of hair loss in the German wirehaired pointer can actually come down to three things: brushing your teeth, bathing and dieting.
+Reducing the amount of hair shedding in the German wirehaired pointer can actually come down to three things: brushing coat, bathing and dieting.
 There are other ways to reduce shedding, but these are the most important.
-Brushing may be the most effective way to reduce the loss of German wirehaired pointer.
+Brushing may be the most effective way to reduce the shedding of German wirehaired pointer.
 A good, smooth brush can remove the dead skin from his coat, along with the mattress and debris.

 A metal comb or peeling brush will remove his loose undercoat.
 It’s not difficult, but it does require sustained effort, especially during the shedding season.
 Still, it’s worth it.
 Brushing teeth can not only remove dead hair before it floats at home, but also promote the health of the skin by distributing skin oil.
 Buy a German Wirehaired Pointer.